 The stairs were carpeted in green and the upstairs floors were covered with linoleum.
 Walls were wallpapered.

-Bathroom – next to the office was done is an eggshell blue colour including the bathtub, sink and toilet.
+Bathroom – next to the office was done in an eggshell blue colour including the bathtub, sink, and toilet.

 What Do You Remember?